dmitryplaunovs/top-conversion-paths/README.md

 ## Notes

-_This is a small project I worked on in the past, but maybe it helps anyone_ 🙂
+_This is a small project I worked on in the past, but maybe it helps someone_ 🙂